OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 Every state variable must have exactly one corresponding residual which is defined in the :code:`apply_nonlinear` method.
 The :code:`residuals` equations in an implicit component are not analogous to the :code:`outputs` equations in the :code:`compute` method of an explicit component.
-Instead of defining an equation for the output, as in an explicit component, :code:`residuals['example_output']` defines an equation for the residual associated with the output (state variable) :code:`example_output`.
+Instead of defining an explicit equation for the output, :code:`residuals['example_output']` defines an equation for the residual *associated with* the output (state variable) :code:`example_output`.
 In our example, :code:`residuals['V']` defines the equation of the residual associated with the state variable *V*.
 There will be no explicit equation defining *V*, instead, the residual equation sums the currents associated with *V* so the sum can be driven to zero.